Commercial passenger vehicle service levy - frequently asked questions

 - What is the commercial passenger vehicle service levy?

-- Who does the levy apply to?
+- When does the levy start?

-- Who is liable for the levy?
+- Who pays the levy?

 - Who collects the levy?

 - What are my rights and responsibilities as a customer?

 A $1 levy on every taxi and hire car trip, including ride share, originating in Victoria.

 You can use our online tool to help you determine whether you have to register for the levy.